5 Apps to Make Learning Languages a Breeze in 2020

 What’s more?
 FlashAcademy has also created the world’s first Object Translator.
 You can use this unique, in-app tool to point your phone at an object and get it machine-translated instantly into 59 different languages.

-Sophie Holman, Marketing Communication Assistant at FlashAcademy, says, “They are a mix of linguists, travelers, and language enthusiasts.
+Sophie Holman, Marketing Communication Assistant at FlashAcademy, says, “They are a mix of linguists, travellers, and language enthusiasts.
 We also have a platform for schools designed for age five and onwards.
 The platform helps both – students learning a language apart from English and students learning English as an additional language (EAL) based in UK schools.”

 Great Barr Academy, the second-largest school in Europe with an EAL (English as an Additional Language) population of around 600 students, has been a loyal customer of FlashAcademy.
 “One of their students is a shy kid from Syria who is illiterate even in his home language.
 For him, learning English was a real challenge – what with having no schooling whatsoever before coming to the UK.
-FlashAcademy’s platform enabled the student to become an independent learner and have the confidence to speak to other children by practicing with the app and copying our speaker videos,” says Sophie.
+FlashAcademy’s platform enabled the student to become an independent learner and have the confidence to speak to other children by practising with the app and copying our speaker videos,” says Sophie.

-The Pimsleur Method, based on the work of leading researcher and professor Dr. Paul Pimsleur, is uniquely focused on conversational skills and is hands-free so you can learn to speak a new language on-the-go – while driving to work, cooking, or at the gym.
+The Pimsleur Method, based on the work of leading researcher and professor Dr Paul Pimsleur, is uniquely focused on conversational skills and is hands-free so you can learn to speak a new language on-the-go – while driving to work, cooking, or at the gym.

 Haven’t you experienced that tongue-tied feeling when you’re asked to respond to a question in a foreign language?
 Minutes tick by as you rack your brain for the right words.
-Dr. Pimsleur has developed an arrangement for each lesson consisting of “mini-step challenges,” he calls “anticipation.”
+Dr Pimsleur has developed an arrangement for each lesson consisting of “mini-step challenges,” he calls “anticipation.”
 This particular technique erases the “fear factor” in conversing and makes it possible to respond naturally in a foreign language.

 Also, did you know that you only need to know about 1,500 words of a language to hold a basic conversation and sound like a native speaker?
 Make that 5,000, and you’ll become fluent.
 Pimsleur’s courses focus on these “core vocabulary” words.